insidemordecai/website/content/posts/202302-why-im-leaving-vs-code-for-vim/index.md

 ## Conclusion

-So why I'm I leaving VS Code?
+So why I'm I ditching VS Code?
 I like the minimal nature of Vim, the fact it's terminal-based, the endless configuration options and it's just fun.
+Perhaps ditching is overexaggerating but I will use VS Code way less than I used to.
+Who knows, I might switch back to it in the far future.

 Vim is a great tool but can be very overwhelming with its steep learning curve.
 The trick is to add things bit by bit as well as understanding what you add to you config rather than blindly copying someone's setup.
 That being said, here's my dotfiles for inspiration.